paulipa/sico-wiki/tools/auth.md

 	1. For stratop and CTA fleets use `@here` or `@everyone` pings.
 We want to keep these to minimum
   	2. For every other fleet **please pick the correct SIG group** from the drop down window on the formatter.

-If you need to hype or rage ping a non CTA fleet more than this you can ping `@here` inside the SIG channels.
+If you need to hype or rage ping a non CTA fleet more or extend the ping to multiple SIGS you can ping `@here` inside the SIG channels.

 ### Pre Pings
 You can create pre notifications about your fleet if you want to hype it up.
 To do so: